DenisAShah/ValLogRegMod/Prediction_LogReg.md

 vdata <- readRDS(here::here("Data/vdata.rds"))
 ```

+### Data description

+Men with metastatic non-seminomatous testicular cancer can often be
+cured nowadays by cisplatin based chemotherapy.
+After chemotherapy,
+surgical resection is a generally accepted treatment to remove remnants
+of the initial metastases, since residual tumor may still be present.
+In
+the absence of tumor, resection has no therapeutic benefits, while it is
+associated with hospital admission, and risks of permanent morbidity and
+mortality.
+Logistic regression models were developed to predict the
+presence of residual tumor, combining well-known predictors, such as the
+histology of the primary tumor, pre-chemotherapy levels of tumor
+markers, and (reduction in) residual mass size.
+We first consider a data set (rdata) with 544 patients to develop a
+prediction model that includes 5 predictors.
+We then extend this model
+with the pre-chemotherapy level of the tumor marker lactate
+dehydrogenase (LDH).
+This illustrates ways to assess the incremental
+value of a marker.
+LDH values were log transformed, after standardizing
+by dividing by the local upper levels of normal values, after
+examination of non-linearity with restricted cubic spline functions.

 We first consider a data set with 544 patients to develop a prediction
 model that includes 5 predictors (rdata).
 In a later study, we
 externally validated the 5 predictor model in 273 patients from a